nrfconnect/sdk-nrf/samples/bluetooth/direct_test_mode/README.rst

 The DTM-to-Serial adaptation layer
 ==================================

-``main.c`` is an implementation of the UART interface specified in the `Bluetooth Core Specification`_: Vol. 6, Part F, Chap.
+:file:`main.c` is an implementation of the UART interface specified in the `Bluetooth Core Specification`_: Vol. 6, Part F, Chap.
 3.

-The default selection of UART pins is defined in ``zephyr/boards/arm/board_name/board_name.dts``.
+The default selection of UART pins is defined in :file:`zephyr/boards/arm/board_name/board_name.dts`.
 You can change the defaults using the symbols ``tx-pin`` and ``rx-pin`` in the DTS overlay file at the project level.

 Debugging